125 GeV Higgs boson mass from 5D gauge-Higgs unification: Higgs boson mass with the gauge-Higgs condition

 In our RG analysis, we numerically solve the SM RG equations from $M_t$ to $m_0$, at which the solutions connect with the solutions of the RG equations with the bulk fermions.
 For a fixed $m_0$ values, we arrange the input values for $Y_S(m_0)$ and $Y_D(m_0)$ so as to find the numerical solutions which satisfy the gauge-Higgs condition and the unification condition between the gauge and Yukawa couplings at the compactification scale: \bea \lambda(M_{\rm KK})=0, \; \; \; Y_S(M_{\rm KK})= Y_D(M_{\rm KK}) = - i g_2 (M_{\rm KK}) . \eea

 The running Higgs quartic coupling to reproduce the Higgs boson pole mass of $m_H=125.09$ GeV is shown in Fig.~\ref{RGE-Q}.
 The solid line denotes the running quartic coupling in the SM, while the dashed (dotted) line corresponds to the result for the case with $N_f=2$ ($N_f=1$) pair of ${\bf 6}$-plet, color singlet (triplet) bulk fermions with U(1)$^\prime$ charge $Q=2/3$ ($Q=4/3$).
 For the dashed (dotted) line, we find $M_{\rm KK}=12.7$ ($5.65$) TeV for $m_0=1.5$ TeV, at which the gauge-Higgs condition is satisfied.
 When we trace the dashed and dotted lines from $M_t$ to higher energies we see that the running of the Higgs quartic coupling is drastically altered from the SM one (solid line) due to the contributions from the bulk fermions with $m_0=1.5$ TeV.
 Since the beta function of the Higgs quartic coupling becomes more negative in the presence of the bulk fermions (see Eq.~(\ref{LamBeta})), the running Higgs quartic coupling reaches the compactification scale far below $10^{10}$ GeV.
 We also show in Fig.~\ref{RGE_Y} the RG evolutions of the SM SU(2) gauge coupling (solid line) and Yukawa couplings $|Y_S|$ (dashed line) and $|Y_D|$ (dotted line) for the case with $N_f=2$ pair of ${\bf 6}$-plet, color singlet bulk fermions with $Q=2/3$, corresponding to the dashed line in Fig.~\ref{RGE-Q}.
 We can see that the boundary condition from the unification between the gauge and Yukawa couplings, $|Y_S|=|Y_D|=g_2$, is satisfied at $M_{\rm KK}=12.7$ TeV.
+It is interesting to compare Fig.~\ref{RGE-Q} with Fig.~4 in the first paper in Ref.~\cite{MO2}.
+We can see that the RG evolutions shown these figures are quite different.
+This difference is due to the RG effects of the gauge and Yukawa couplings that are taken into account in our analysis.
+Hence, our resultant bulk fermion masses to reproduce the 125 GeV Higgs boson mass are quite different from those obtained in Ref.~\cite{MO2}, as we have mentioned in Sec.~\ref{sec:1}.

 Once the lightest fermion mass $m_0$ is fixed, the compactification scale $M_{\rm KK}$ is determined, where the gauge-Higgs condition and the unification condition between the gauge and Yukawa couplings are satisfied.
 The relation between $M_{\rm KK}$ and $m_0$ is depicted in Fig.~\ref{Fig:MkkVSm0}.
 In the left panel we show the relation for the color singlet, ${\bf 6}$-plet bulk fermions with $N_f=1$ (solid line) and $N_f=2$ (dashed line).
 Here we have taken $Q=2/3$ as an example.
 The relations for the color triplet, ${\bf 6}$-plet bulk fermions with $N_f=1$ (solid line) and $N_f=2$ (dashed line), respectively, are shown in the right panel.
 For the color triplet case, we have taken $Q=4/3$.
 As the number of bulk fermions is increasing, the compactification scale for a fixed $m_0$ is decreasing.